openebs/openebs/ROADMAP.md

   - https://github.com/openebs/maya (deprecated)
 - Backlogs
   - Enhancements to OpenEBS CLI (openebsctl) for better troubleshooting OpenEBS components and fixing the errors
-  - User-friendly installation & configuration command-line tool (analogy to linkerd CLI for linkerd)
-  - Migrate the CI to CNCF infrastructure from vendor infrastructure

 ## Near Term